AveYo/fox/README.md

 ---

-### OpenWebSearch 2023 - redirect microsoft-edge: url from startmenu/help to the default browser
+### OpenWebSearch 2023 - redirect microsoft-edge: urls to your default browser
 [OpenWebSearch.cmd](OpenWebSearch.cmd)
 **since v4 works even with Edge fully uninstalled!**
 _if Edge is already removed, install Edge Stable, then remove it via Edge_Removal.bat (to preserve a small stub)_
+2023.09.13: *~one year since last update (it's that stable), add even more resilience to feature updates / upgrades,
+using a task to restore the needed hard-link if edge got reinstalled by windows and it does not open anymore*
 supports command line parameters: `install` or `remove`
 since v6 generate a pure batch script to prevent lame AVs false-positives
-2023.09.13: ~one year since last update (it's that stable), add even more resilience to windows feature updates / upgrades
-by generating a task to restore the needed hard-link if edge got reinstalled by windows and it does not open anymore
 hybrid script, can just copy-paste into powershell
-rebranded ChrEdgeFkOff
+yes, a rebranded ChrEdgeFkOff

 ---